 Kidney stones are hard deposits made of minerals and salts that form inside your kidneys.
-These stones are called so because of their crystallized form, which is formed due to the left behind a residue of salt and minerals in one’s kidneys. there could be varying causes and consequences of kidney stones.
-Each depends on the health of the individual as well as the care of their body.
-Kidney stones are popularly known as Renal Calculi, Neph-lithiasis, and/or Urolithiasis.
-Kidney Stones no matter how small pose a problem nonetheless.
+These stones are called so because of their crystallized form, which is formed due to the left-behind residue of salt and minerals in one’s kidneys. there could be varying causes and consequences of them.
+Each depends on the individual’s health and the care of their body.
+They are popularly known as Renal Calculi, Neph-lithiasis, and/or Urolithiasis.
 Hence, care is advised!
-Kidney stones and summer have an unsavory correlation and kidney stone pain is often quite worrisome.
+Kidney stones and summer have an unsavoury correlation and kidney stone pain is often quite worrisome.

 Types of Kidney Stones –

 - Calcium – This is the most common type of kidney stone, created when calcium combines with another mineral (like oxalate or phosphate) in the urine.
 Inadequate fluid intake, high doses of Vitamin D, and several metabolic conditions could contribute to their formation.

 - Uric acid – is another type of Uria-based stone that can form, when a person doesn’t drink enough fluids, or when fluids are lost.
 They are commonly found in individuals who are on an excessively high protein diet, are obese, or suffer from gout.